 Ride 30 miles gaining 6,040’ to elevation 10,949 at 3.4% average grade.

-Beartooth Pass from the north begins in Redlands, Montana.
+Beartooth Pass from the north can begin in Redlands, Montana.

 Population 68,747 (2017); elevation 1,358’.

-We enter Custer National Forest at mile 4.8 and begin climbing up a canyon where the roadway begins a 6 mile series of spectacular switchbacks (see slideshow) at mile 14.
+The more scenic Beartooth North route begins in the charming Montana town of Red Lodge (2020 population: 2,257), at the beginning of the Beartooth Scenic Byway.
+We enter Custer National Forest at mile 7.3 and begin climbing up a canyon where the roadway begins a six mile series of spectacular switchbacks at mile 14.

 Established 1908 by Teddy Roosevelt; 1,188,130 acres.